 Example A.3.
-Ada Source Code for Ackermann's Function
+Source Code for Ackermann's Function

 '''

-function Ackermann_Benchmark (M, N : in Integer) return Integer is
+function Ackermann (M, N : in Integer) return Integer is

 begin

 if M = 0 then

 return N + 1;

 elsif N = 0 then

-return Ackermann_Benchmark (M - 1, 1);
+return Ackermann (M - 1, 1);

 else

-return Ackermann_Benchmark (M - 1, Ackermann_Benchmark (M, N - 1));
+return Ackermann (M - 1, Ackermann (M, N - 1));

 end if;

-end Ackermann_Benchmark;
+end Ackermann;

 '''

 Ackermann's function provides two opportunities for tail recursion optimization, both of which are taken here.
-The two parameters are passed in register, and the calling procedure saves any live registers across a call.
+The two parameters are passed in register, and the called procedure saves and restores registers using the register cache mechanism.

-The generated code is given in Example A.4, "Generated Code for Ackermann's Function" [66].
-For this version of the summary the code was generated at optimization level 2 with all checks on.
-Recompiling with checks off saves 14 bytes.
+The generated code for the default optimization level is given in Example A.4, "Generated Code for Ackermann's Function" [57].